Search for missing Franklin student, 20, expands to Bellingham

 There’s no real path in the woods where Doherty is suspected to have gone missing, but friends believe he may have thought he could carve out a shortcut to his home.

-Police have asked people in the area to be on alert and check any sheds or detached buildings for signs of the man.
-A reverse 911 call was sent out to people in the area, which provided them with a description of the man.
+Police have asked people in the area to be on alert and to check any sheds or detached buildings for signs of Doherty.
+A reverse 911 call was sent out to people in the area, which provided them with a description of Doherty.

 (Copyright (c) 2017 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)